leonyi/MEAN/bin/mean_project_boostrap/README.md

+# Description #
-# Bash Script to boostrap an initial DEV environment for a MEAN project.
+A quick bash script to help boostrap the initial DEV environment for a MEAN project.

 # ToDo:
 * modify boostrap script to take project source files as an argument